haitham1484/new-machine/README.md

 Setting up a new OSX machine
 For now, writing a list of everything.
 Then I'll write a script to automate.

-- Xcode Licence Agreement
-- Install iTerm 2.
-- Install zsh + oh-my-zsh
+First you'll need to download Xcode and accept the Xcode Licence Agreement.

 #### Homebrew